Enjoy this series of 5 free concerts held in Trinity's Sanctuary.

-Trinity’s Sanctuary contains a historic Beckerath organ, a North American musical landmark, which is considered by many one of our country’s most important twentieth-century instruments.
+Trinity’s sanctuary holds an historic Beckerath organ, a North American musical landmark, considered by many to be one of our country’s most important twentieth-century instruments.
 This helps make Trinity a innovative source for classical music that draws thousands of people each year.

 Beckerath Organ was built in 1956 in Hamburg, Germany by Rudolph von Beckerath, who crafted it in the tradition of the organs of northern Europe in the Baroque era.
 This organ is the first large mechanical-action pipe organ in North America built on historic Baroque principles.

-The Organ can be heard at our Sunday Morning 9 AM Traditional Service and at our weekly Music Near the Market concert series.
+The organ can be heard at our Sunday (at 9 am) traditional, liturgical worship services and at our weekly Music Near the Market concert series.
 In addition, the church hosts and offers many additional musical events each year, the most popular of which are its annual All Saint’s Day Requiem and a variety of seasonal concerts during the Advent and Christmas seasons.